bohewu/HybridIdP/docs/phase-8-e2e-refactor.md

 - Successfully remove all roles with empty array
 - Handle duplicate role IDs gracefully

+#### Additional E2E Roles Negative Tests

+- `e2e/tests/feature-roles/roles-negative.spec.ts` (new) contains tests for:
+  - Duplicate role name creation (UI) — Create a role and confirm re-creating with same name shows validation error in the Create Role modal.
+  - Invalid permission creation (API) — POST to `/api/admin/roles` with an invalid permission returns 400 and a human-friendly error message.

+These tests help close a known validation gap previously covered only by unit tests; testing both the UI and API ensures the front-end and back-end validations remain aligned.

 ### E2E Tests for Permission Claims Integration (`e2e/tests/role-permissions-claims.spec.ts`)

 **2 comprehensive integration tests covering:**